-• In my teaching experience, learning occurs when students are challenged and supported to become reflective practitioners and scholars.
+• Students grow most when they are both challenged and supported to become reflective practitioners and scholars.

 Student Comments